Cinema Screens Expand, Economic Predictions Shrink, Seeking Alternative Export Markets

 Indonesian Exporters Find Alternative Markets to the US After Trump's Tariffs

-• After US President Donald Trump implemented trade tariffs in August, Indonesia's exports to the US declined that month compared to July.
-Data from the Central Statistics Agency (BPS) showed that Indonesia's non-oil and gas exports to the US in August fell 12.39% on a monthly basis.
-In July, Indonesia's non-oil and gas exports to the US amounted to US$3.10 billion, falling to US$2.72 billion in August.
-Business players have begun to look for alternative export markets other than the US.
-Check out the success stories of exporters who have successfully sought alternative markets other than the US.
+• After United States (US) President Donald Trump imposed trade tariffs last August, Indonesia's exports to the US also decreased in that month compared to July.
+Data from the Central Statistics Agency (BPS) recorded that Indonesia's non-oil and gas exports to America in August fell 12.39% on a monthly basis.
+In July, Indonesia's non-oil and gas exports to the US were US$ 3.10 billion, falling to US$ 2.72 billion in August.
+Business actors have begun to look for alternative export markets besides the US.
+Listen to the success stories of exporters who have successfully found alternative markets besides the US.

 Read more here.